"Gabe? Dude, are you even listening to me?" I blinked and shook my head.

 "So, you gonna ask her?"

 "What?
-Oh, no," I replied.
-"Don't want anyone getting weirded out by the big creepy house on the hill."
-What I didn't say was that I didn't want to scare her off by assuming things too soon.
+Oh, no I barely know her," I replied.
+"And we don't want anyone getting weirded out by the big creepy house on the hill."

 "Ugh," I muttered, gritting my teeth and turning to face Jen.
 "What do you want?"